 Sample Collection

-Fresh Jatropha aconitifolia and Colocasia esculenta leaves that were not attacked by pests and not damaged during harvesting were collected from ornamental garden in front of No 20 Alvin Loving close University of Nigeria Nsukka, Enugu State, Nigeria and used for the study.
+Fresh Jatropha aconitifolia and Colocasia esculenta leaves that were not attacked by pests and not damaged during harvesting were collected from the ornamental garden in front of No 20 Alvin Loving close University of Nigeria Nsukka, Enugu State, Nigeria and used for the study.

 Preparation of Materials

 Fresh Jatropha aconitifolia and Colocasia esculenta leaves were separately plucked and sorted by removing extraneous materials and cleaned by washing with deionized water.
-The vegetables were milled using electric blender until the desired particle size was obtained (150-850 microns).
-Then the extract were filled in gallon, and kept in refrigerator until analyzed for contents of proximate, mineral and antinutritional factors.
+The vegetables were milled using an electric blender until the desired particle size was obtained (150-850 microns).
+Then the extracts was filled in gallon and kept in the refrigerator until analyzed for contents of proximate, mineral and antinutritional factors.

 Fresh Jatropha aconitifolia leaves Freshy Colocasia esculentaleaves